 This policy applies to all visitors to all facilities and properties of the Bellingham Public Library.
 Parents or caregivers are responsible for the behavior of minor children in their charge.

-Exclusion: a person is asked to leave the library and not return for a period of time more than one (1) day, but less than one (1) month.
-Library staff member in charge may make the decision to exclude immediately or after consultation with other staff.
-The police are not involved.
+Exclusion: a person is asked to leave the library and not return for a period of time less than one (1) month.
+Library staff person in charge may make the decision to exclude immediately or after consultation with other staff.
+The police are not involved in determining exclusions.
 An incident report is created.
-Library property: at the Central Library, the property includes the entire block bordered by Central, Commercial, Lottie and Grand, not including the right of way (download the Central Library property map [PDF]).
-At the Fairhaven Branch, the property includes the entire parcel of land surrounding the library, not including the right of way.
+Library property: at the Central Library, the property includes the entire block bordered by Central, Commercial, Lottie and Grand, not including the right of way.
+At the Fairhaven Branch the property includes the entire parcel of land surrounding the library, not including the right of way.
 At the Barkley Branch, the property includes the area directly in front of the Branch, not including the right of way.
 Minor: person under the age of eighteen (18).
-Trespass: a person is legally barred from entering any library facility for a period of time ranging from one (1) month, three (3) months, six (6) months, one (1) year, or up to five (5) years.
+Trespass: a person is legally barred from entering any library property for a period of time ranging from one (1) month, three (3) months, six (6) months, one (1) year, or up to five (5) years.
 Under extraordinary circumstances, a person may be trespassed permanently.
 The person’s library card is deactivated for the same length of time as the trespass.
-Library staff determine the length of the trespass and the Police serve the trespass.
-Library staff member in charge may make the decision to trespass immediately or after consultation with other staff.
-An incident report is created.
-Staff member in charge of incident: a Security Attendant.
-In their absence, a Reference Librarian on desk duty.
-If the incident originates in the Children’s Library, the Children’s Librarian is the Staff member in charge.
-In their absence, Children’s staff will consult a Reference Librarian on desk, and then may elect to take charge of the incident instead of handing it off to Reference Librarian.
-At the Fairhaven or Barkley Branch, the Staff member in charge is the staff member with the highest job classification.
+Person in Charge (PIC): If the incident originates at the Central Library: The Security and Information Attendant on duty is the Person in Charge.
+In their absence, for incidents on the main level, the Person in Charge (PIC) at the Help Desk; and for incidents on the lower level, the Head of Youth Services or designee.
+For incidents at the Barkley or Fairhaven Branch: the PIC is the staff member with the highest classification.